-The GRX/IPX DNS (as per PRD IR.67 [21]) is used.
 The DEA can discover the "next hop" agent using the search order recommended in Section 5.2 of IETF RFC 3588 [3] excluding the step 2).
 This results to the following recommended search order:

-1. The DEA consults its list of manually configured Diameter agent locations; this list could derive from the IR.21 database [40].

-2. The DEA performs a NAPTR query (RFC 3403) for a server in a particular realm (for example, the HPMN or the roaming hub).

-- These NAPTR records provide a mapping from a domain to the SRV record for contacting a server with the specific transport protocol in the NAPTR services field. - The services relevant for the task of transport protocol selection are those with NAPTR service fields with values "AAA+D2x", where x is a letter that corresponds to a transport protocol supported by the domain (D2S for SCTP).
+- 1. The DEA consults its list of manually configured Diameter agent locations (that is static Routing Table entries); this list could derive from the IR.21 database [40]. - 2.
+The DEA performs a NAPTR query (RFC 3403) for a server in a particular realm (for example, the HPMN or the roaming hub).
+In this case, a GRX/IPX DNS (as per PRD IR.67 [21]) is used. - These NAPTR records provide a mapping from a domain to the SRV record for contacting a server with the specific transport protocol in the NAPTR services field. - The services relevant for the task of transport protocol selection are those with NAPTR service fields with values "AAA+D2x", where x is a letter that corresponds to a transport protocol supported by the domain (D2S for SCTP).

 3. If no NAPTR records are found, the requester directly queries for SRV records: diameter.sctp.<realm>.
+In this case, the GRX/IPX DNS (as per PRD IR.67IR.67 [21]) is used.